The new EU General Data Protection Regulation (GDPR) comes into effect on May 25, 2018.

 All these go to show the importance attached to people’s data privacy.

 This new GDPR privacy law is making all email marketers to rethink their strategy.

 We need to consider whether email marketing is still worth it.
-Weighing all the risks involved now regardless of whether you are a citizen of the European Union or not.
+Consider all the risks involved now regardless of whether you are a citizen of the European Union or not.

 Fines for breaches range from a maximum £500,000 to about £17.5m or 4% of global turnover, whichever is the higher.
 Yikes!

-Moreover, to show the importance Facebook has said that their policy will apply to everyone regardless of whether you live in the EU or not.
+To show the importance, Facebook has said that their policy will apply to everyone whether or not you live in the EU.

 So it is only a matter of time that many governments and organisations worldwide adopt similar policies.

 Thus, you had better start preparing if you have not done so already.
 The deadline is around the corner.